NickyDaB/IGME-201/exercises/my_first_github_repo/my_first_github_repo.md

 We will be using GitHub public stuff for the purposes of learning and using version control.
 It should be good enough to serve our purposes.

-This isn't a class on version control, tools, or communities, but hopefully, we can become familiar enough with some of the concepts to get us "working" in game development.
+This isn't a class on version control, tools, or communities, but hopefully, we can become familiar enough with some of the concepts to get us "working" in game development and new media projects.

 But at some point in the future, it would be very valuable to research these topics further.